MateusClepf/cf-signed-urls/README.md

 2. Navigate to Caching > Configuration
 3. Scroll to "Cache Key Settings"
 4. Under "Query String", select "Ignore specified parameters"
-5. Add your authentication parameters (e.g., "verify") to the list of ignored parameters
+5. Add your authentication parameters (e.g., "accesskey") to the list of ignored parameters

 This configuration ensures that files are cached based on their core URL, ignoring the authentication tokens which change for each user or session.